davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

 >  p  = justdgement competence of a voter in a homogeneous group
 >  PN = probability that at least a majority of voters will make the correct choice in a dichotomous choice situation;

+The normative implications of this formula are difficult to overstate.
+Assuming that individuals are more competent at selecting the better of a dichotomous choice than the random toss of a coin, the majority vote by a large group of people will be better at selecting the best choice than that of an individual expert.
+What's more, as the number of voters increases, the likelihood that the majority select the better option approaches certainty - a village of 1000 barely competent voters would have a 72% certainty of selecting the best option; a town of 10000 has 99.97% certainty.

+If certain important conditions are satisfied, that is.

+these conditinos....

 State the assumptions